mm80843/T3.5/docs/RiskMitigation/PBN__Mitigation_192.md

 * [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_117.md)
 * [Questioning the use of the balcony in apartments during the COVID-19 pandemic process](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_165.md)
 * [Knowledge, attitudes, and practices of Indonesian residents regarding COVID-19: A national cross-sectional survey](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_176.md)

-## Property: has_MitigationPrinciple

-Maintaining a safe distance from others to reduce the risk of transmission

-## This Mitigation is enabled by the following technologies